Best Airplane Beds For Toddlers 2026: Tried And Tested

 What age is a toddler airplane bed for?

-Most airplane beds work from around two years until about seven, always check the weight limit of the product.
-Under two I usually prefer a baby bassinet or letting them sleep across my lap and seat.
-Once they are very tall, many kids just use the bed as a footrest and sleep sitting up.
+Most airplane beds work for children aged 2 to 7.
+Always check the product’s weight limit before buying.
+For babies under 2, a bassinet (where available) or letting them sleep across your lap is usually the better option.
+Older or taller kids often use the bed as a footrest and sleep sitting up.

 Are toddler airplane beds worth it for short flights?